adilalishahg/uber/backend/README.md

 ### `user.controller.js`
 Processes the `/register` and `/login` requests, validates input, hashes the password, and invokes the service layer for database operations.
 Generates a JWT token upon successful login.

+### `captain.route.js`
+Defines the following endpoints:
+- `/register`: For captain registration with input validation.
+- `/login`: For captain login with email and password verification.

+### `captain.service.js`
+Handles the logic for captain registration and login.

+### `captain.model.js`
+Mongoose schema for the captain, including:
+- Validation for fields like `email`, `firstname`, and `lastname`.
+- Password hashing using a static method.
+- JWT token generation and password comparison methods.

+### `captain.controller.js`
+Processes the `/register` and `/login` requests, validates input, hashes the password, and invokes the service layer for database operations.
+Generates a JWT token upon successful login.

 ---